 Why are They Called Shellcrackers?

-The reason this species is called ‘shellcracker’ is likely obvious.
+The reason this species is called ‘shellcracker’ is because of what they eat.
 Their diet consists mainly of snails, mussels, and other shelled creatures, although they’ll also dine on water fleas, zooplankton and amphipods as well.
 Shellcrackers have hard pharyngeal teeth, which are actually plates located in their throats.
 These “teeth” allow the fish to crush tough exoskeletons and even open clams.

 What Does a Shell Cracker Look Like?